MindsGaming/mtcg/public/games/infinity/index.md

 The learning language module will speak to Bukowski about the issue the user may have on the network and report back the information relayed by Bukowski.

 #Coop
-The language module has a cooperative relationship with the user allowing greater progress for the language module and network.
+The language module has a cooperative relationship with the user allowing greater progress for the language module and network..

 ---